 Adam Equipment's PT platform floor scale features a large weighing area and weight capacity, ideal for measuring individual cattle and livestock weight as well as large batches of crops and grain.
 Stainless steel varieties are available for an easy cleaning solution.

 SJ-HS Compact Scales - A&D

 Accurate and reliable compact bench scale with removable stainless steel pan.
 A&D's SJ-HS includes checkweighing features for weighing livestock medicines, supplements and small grains to a pre-set weight.
 We also have trade approved SJ models available for selling grain, cereals, fruit and vegetables by weight.

 AELP Pallet Beams - Adam Equipment

-Adam's AELP pallet beams are portable, heavy duty weighing scales that can be combined with platforms for weighing small cattle such as goats, lambs and calves.
+Adam's AELP pallet beams are portable, heavy duty weighing scales that can be combined with platforms and cattle crushes for weighing small cattle such as goats, lambs and calves.
 Up to 300kg capacity with built-in wheels and handles for easy movement.

 PMB Moisture Analyser - Adam Equipment

 The PMB moisture analyser incorporates a halogen heating bulb to dry organic samples fast and effectively to accurately measure moisture content.
 It is essential that crops including wheat, maize and barley contain an optimum amount of moisture to ensure product quality and consistency.

 Adam moisture analysers are often used to determine the moisture content in cattle fodder and testing soil consistency.
 These devices are also used for soil/ ground testing in order to safely support the construction of large farm structures such as barns, greenhouses and silage or grain silos that require solid foundations.